johnwils/meteor-react-material-template/README.md

 *Note:* Meteor's reactive `withTracker` can also fetch data in any sub component (if really needed).

+### Styling

+[Material UI](https://material-ui.com/) is used to create a top level theme.
+React components use this default theme for consistent styling (colors, padding, border, etc.).
+The `@material-ui` package is used for [CSS normalization](https://material-ui.com/style/css-baseline/), responsive grid and [components](https://material-ui.com/demos/app-bar/).

 ### API
 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection endpoint.
 All collections use `aldeed:collection2` to enable schema validation on inserts.
 Both collections and methods use `simpl-schema` to validate parameters.